 Novel Coronavirus (COVID-19): Information on UAE Response

-In response to the global outbreak of Novel Coronavirus (COVID-19), UAE public health authorities are taking action to protect the safety and well-being of citizens, residents, and visitors.
+In response to the global outbreak of Novel Coronavirus (COVID-19), UAE public health authorities are taking action to protect the safety and well-being of Emirati citizens, UAE residents, and visitors.

 UAE public health authorities also have additional information on their websites:

 - Abu Dhabi Department of Health updates on COVID-19